What is an IVC Filter?

-A 2010 study published in Journal for the American Medical Association (JAMA) Internal Medicine showed that about one-fourth of Bard G2 filters failed with device fracture or breakages.
+A 2010 study published in the Journal of the American Medical Association (JAMA) Internal Medicine showed that about one-fourth of Bard G2 filters failed with device fractures or breakages.
 The study reported the death of one patient though the cause of death was not specified.

 The same study identified other issues including:

 - 18.3 percent failure rate in device removal attempts

 - 7.8 percent venous thrombosis event, 25 percent of which were pulmonary embolism, the exact medical condition the devices were intended to prevent.